stealth/fraud-bridge/README.md

 It's also possible to switch tunnel from DNS to ICMP beyond your SSH connection, as the TCP state is kept in local and remote kernel and not in the bridge.

-*fraud-bridge* will leave `stdout` open for reporting errors or verbose messages, so you need to run it on a screen or redirect output to `/dev/null` if you need it running in background.
+In verbose mode, *fraud-bridge* will leave `stdout` open for reporting errors or messages, so you need to run it on a screen or redirect output to `/dev/null` if you need it running in (verbose) background.
 Keep that in mind since you need to start the inside/outside scripts after invoking *fraud-bridge*.
+If not using `-v`, it goes to background and logs errors to syslog.

 Before using any ICMP tunnels, make sure to relax your cable-modem's firewalling rules in order to receive the reply packets from your remote peer. *fraud-bridge* works behind